jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 git add .
 ```

-We used a shortcut here to add all the files that were being untracked, the `.` after the `add` command.
+We used a shortcut here to add all the files that were being untracked using the `.` after the `add` command.

 > If you want a `git` refresher, I highly recommend this amazing [_Git & Version Control_](https://www.git-tower.com/learn/) tutorial by the folks at [Git Tower](https://www.git-tower.com/).